molo-pl/runelite-plugins/README.md

 ![Screenshot](screenshot.png)

-## Disclaimer
+## Limitations

-This plugin relies on your friends list and only tracks players' activity while you're logged in.
+This plugin only tracks your friends' activity while you're logged in.
-If you're offline, and your friends log in, the "last seen" information will not be updated.
+Anything that happens while you're offline won't be recorded.